The uniform sparse FFT with application to PDEs with random coefficients: Numerics

 As we saw in Section \ref{subsec:moments}, the expectation value of our approximation $\E(u_{\boldx_g}^{\texttt{usFFT}})$ is simply its zeroth Fourier coefficient $c_{\boldzero}^{\texttt{usFFT}}(u_{\boldx_g})$.
-Since this coefficient is included and computed for each sparsity $s$ anyway, it seems like our different parameter choices would not influence the precision of its approximation at first sight.
-But for larger sparsities $s$, we compute more Fourier coefficients in our algorithm, where possible aliasing effects should spread evenly among all of these coefficients, i.e., the particular so-called aliasing error on $c_{\boldzero}^{\texttt{usFFT}}(u_{\boldx_g})$, cf.~\cite{KaPoVo17, KaKrVo20}, gets smaller and the approximation improves.
+Since this coefficient is included and computed for each sparsity parameter $s$ anyway, it seems like our different parameter choices would not influence the precision of its approximation at first sight.
+But for larger sparsity parameters $s$, we compute more Fourier coefficients in our algorithm, where possible aliasing effects should spread evenly among all of these coefficients, i.e., the particular so-called aliasing error on $c_{\boldzero}^{\texttt{usFFT}}(u_{\boldx_g})$, cf.\ \cite{KaPoVo17, KaKrVo20}, gets smaller and the approximation improves.
 Unfortunately, this is not visible in our numerical tests, since the comparison value $\overline{\check{u}_{\boldx_g}}$ behaves too poorly.
-In detail, we would have to investigate very small sparsities $s<25$ to observe the described effects.
+In detail, we would have to investigate very small sparsity parameters $s<25$ to observe the described effects.
 For all of our parameter choices $\eta$, the Monte-Carlo approximation $\overline{\check{u}_{\boldx_g}}$ with ${n_{\text{MC}}} = 5\cdot 10^6$ samples is not accurate enough to give insight on the particular behavior of our approximation of the expectation value.

-Finally, Figure \ref{fig:periodic_anova} shows the cardinality of the sets $\J_\ell$, i.e., the number of frequencies detected with exactly $\ell$ non-zero components as given in \eqref{eq:J}, as well as the corresponding global sensitivity indices $\varrho(\J_\ell,u_{\boldx_g}^{\texttt{usFFT}})$ given in \eqref{eq:gsi}.
-Note, that these values also depend on the considered point $\boldx_g$.
-Therefore, the bars show the smallest and largest GSI among all nodes $\boldx_g \in \setT_G$ as well as their median and mean value.
-As we would expect, there are no frequencies detected with all or nearly all components being active.
+Figure \ref{fig:periodic_anova} shows, that there are no frequencies detected with all or nearly all components being active.
 Further, even though only $68$ of the $4819$ frequencies detected (excluding $c_{\boldzero}$) have exactly one non-zero component, i.e., are supported on the axis cross, they contain more than $99\%$ of the variance of our approximation.
-So the higher-dimensional frequencies with two, three or four non-zero components contribute much less to the variance of $u_{\boldx_g}^{\texttt{usFFT}}$.
+So the higher-dimensional frequencies with two, three or four non-zero components seem to be nearly neglectable for the approximation.